Dylan-Prins/Blog/content/posts/cost-allocation.md

 Reference: [Microsoft learn](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/allocate-costs)

-## How to implement it
+## How to Get Started with Cost Allocation

-### Selecting your source

-to select which costs should be allocated you have 3 options:
+When it comes to cost allocation, the first step is deciding where your costs are coming from.
+You have three options to choose from:

 - Tags
 - Resource Groups
 - Subscriptions

-Keep in mind if you choose Tags, even if you tag all the resources in a subscriptions, it is possible some costs will stay in the source subscription like Defender for Cloud.
-When tags are used all the resources in your tenant with this tag will be selected.
+It's important to note that if you choose to use Tags, some costs may still remain in the source subscription, like Defender for Cloud, even if you tag all the resources in a subscription.
+When tags are used, all the resources in your tenant with this tag will be selected.

 ![source](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/source.png)

-### Selecting the destination

-You have the same 3 options as destination, where tag is the strange one here.
-I have not tested this one yet, but it looks weird to allocate cost to a tag.
+Next, you'll need to decide where these costs are going.
+Interestingly, you have the same three options as before.
+Allocating cost to a tag might seem a bit odd, and I haven't tested this one yet, but it's an option nonetheless.

 ![targets](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/targets.png)

-### Distribute the selected costs

-For distributing the costs you have multiple options. you can distribute the costs evenly or propotional to:
+Once you've selected your source and destination, it's time to decide how you want to distribute these costs.
+You have a few options here.
+You can choose to distribute the costs evenly or proportionally to:

-- compute costs
+- Compute costs
-- network costs
+- Network costs
-- storage costs
+- Storage costs
-- total costs
+- Total costs

 ![distribute costs](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/distribute.png)

 This function is only available in the portal.
-When you want to use the API to configure Cost allocation, you need to do the calculations yourself.
-I have written a PowerShell function does this for you.
+If you're looking to use the API to configure Cost allocation, you'll need to do the calculations yourself.
+But don't worry, I've got you covered.
+I've written a handy PowerShell function that does this for you.

 ```powershell
 function New-TargetResources {